 Logan Airport

-Skip stressful parts of airport travel this year by ditching the drive.
-Instead take the Commuter Rail into Boston’s South Station, Back Bay, or North Station, then take public transportation over to Logan Airport to catch your flight.
-Keep in mind that each station has its own unique but convenient way to get to Logan Airport.
+Skip stressful parts of airport travel by ditching the drive.
+Instead, take the Commuter Rail into Boston’s South Station, Back Bay, or North Station, then take public transportation over to Logan Airport to catch your flight.
+Keep in mind that each station has its own unique, convenient way to reach Logan Airport.

 For more in-depth information on using public transportation to get to Logan Airport, check out their website.